George Black (physician)

 George Black (1854 – 5 May 1913) was a Scottish physician who operated a vegetarian hotel in Belstone called Dartmoor House.

+Career

 Black was born in Edinburgh where he obtained his M.B.
 He was Medical Officer of Health to the Keswick Urban Council.
 He worked as a medical doctor at Greta Bank on Greenway Road in Chelston, Torquay.
 He became a vegetarian in 1896 for humanitarian reasons and was Vice-President of the Devon branch of the Vegetarian Society.
 In 1899, he purchased Dartmoor House in Belstone and converted it into a vegetarian hotel for his patients.
 The Vegetarian Society's annual picnic was held at the grounds of the house.
 The vegetarian cook at the hotel was Isabel Densham.
 In 1908, Black authored A Manual of Vegetarian Cookery featuring Densham's recipes.